MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Check the email to which you sent the document.
 Note, the email may be directed to your junk folder.
 The email is successfully sent but When you attempt to open the attached word file, which was originally labeled as confidential - Finance, you'll see a notification that you do not have permission to open the document.

-1. Close the open browser tabs.
+1. Close Outlook, but keep the the browser tab to the Microsoft Purview home page open.

 ### Review